vmohanim/Python/README.md

 # Angular2Automation
-Implementing Unit test and E2E tests for angular2 app
+Implementing Unit test and E2E tests for angular2 app.
+//This repository will be used for OCG2 project